develoba/odin_project/etch-a-sketch/README.md

 # Contribute
-If you liked my project and ideas or you think I could improve it, feel free to support my work or give me any advice!
+If you liked my project and ideas or you think I could improve it, feel free to support my work or give me any advice by leaving me a message!

 # Credits